Golden State Priority Project

-- Must be capable of utilization data collection.
+- Equipment must be capable of utilization data collection.

-- Minimum 5-year networking agreement, eligible toward total approved costs.
+- Equipment must include a minimum six-year networking agreement, eligible toward total approved costs.

-- Be registered on the upcoming CALeVIP 2.0 Equipment Eligibility webpage as eligible for the Golden State Priority Project.
+- Be registered on the Eligible Equipment webpage as eligible for the Golden State Priority Project.

 - ENERGY STAR certified.